cruise-automation/daytona/README.md

 }
 ```

-If `-secret-env` is supplied at runtime, the above example would be written to an environment variable as `DATABASE=databasepassword`, while `-secret-path /tmp/secrets` would be written to a file as:
+If `-secret-env` is supplied at runtime, the above example would be written to an environment variable as `DATABASE=databasepassword`, while `DAYTONA_SECRET_DESTINATION_PATH=/tmp/secrets` would be written to a file as:

 ```
 {